DexterInd/GoPiGo/Software/Python/Examples/GPS_Guided_Robot/README.md

+This project makes a GPS sensor guided Raspberry Pi robot.
+Use the file "gps_hardware_test.py" to test your GPS hardware on the GoPiGo or GrovePi.

 ![ GoPiGo ](https://raw.githubusercontent.com/DexterInd/GoPiGo/master/GoPiGo_Chassis-300.jpg)

-This repository contains source code, firmware and design materials for the GoPiGo.
+This repository contains source code for the GoPiGo.

 ![ GoPiGo ](https://raw.githubusercontent.com/DexterInd/GoPiGo/master/GoPiGo_Front_Facing_Camera300.jpg)